redfin/react-server/docs/page-api.md

 * The Loader is an HTTP loading interface that supports client caching of results in HTML and late arrival of HTTP responses that occur after a rendering timeout.

+* If an error code is returned, and a custom page needs to be presented to the user, an additional property `hasDocument` with value `true` can be returned:
+  `{code: 404, hasDocument: true}`.

 * If the `code` is 301 or 302, then it must also return a `location` String to tell the browser where to redirect.